TtLuckyyy/TtLuckyyy/README.md

 - 👋 Hi, I’m Zixiang Fang
-- 👀 I’m interested in Computer Science
+- 👀 I’m a CS student
-- 🌱 I’m currently learning Computer vision
+- 🌱 I’m currently Studying at Tongji University
 - 💞️ I’m looking to collaborate on Like-minded people
-- 📫 How to reach me 3027943368@qq.com
+- 📫 How to reach me ：3027943368@qq.com
 - 😄 We were so lucky to have met each other

 <!---